-2010-3/PATH-SBM-1/12 Other accumulations 1. to describe the process of pathological calcification and to state clinical examples.
-Dathalagy Lasturas 2. to enumerate the types of abnormal pigments in the living persons and their pathogenesis and clinical importance.
-Pathology Lectures 2010-3/PATH-CLM-1/01 Abnormal constituents in urine to perform inward tests for urinary protein, sugar, bile and ketone bodies Biochemis try Practical 2010-3/PATH-SBM-1/13 Atherosclerosis 1. to describe the risk factors of atherosclerosis 2 to describe the pathogenesis and pathological processes involved in atherosclerosis Pathology Lectures 3. to describe the complications and clinicopathological effects of atherosclerosis.
-2010-3/PATH-SBM-1/14 Neoplasia and Carcinogenesis a.
-Introduction to neoplasia and oncogenesis 1. to describe the fact that DNA alteration in a cell can lead to tumours and dysplasia.
-2. to describe in detail the process of carcinogenesis and concepts of dysplastic and premalignant lesions.
-Pathology Lectures + Museum class 3. to describe in detail the different types of tumours and their pathogenesis and morphology and differences in behaviour. b.
+2. to describe in detail the pathogenesis, types and clinical effects and methods of diagnosis of of amyloidosis. discussions (2h) 2011-3/PATH-SBM-1/12 Other accumulations 1. to describe the process of pathological calcification and to state clinical examples.
+2. to enumerate the types of abnormal pigments in the living 2h Pathology Lectures (2h) persons and their pathogenesis and clinical importance.
+2011-3/PATH-CLM-1/01 Abnormal constituents in urine to perform inward tests for urinary protein, sugar, bile and ketone bodies 4h Biochemis try Practical (4h) 2011-3/PATH-SBM-1/13 Atherosclerosis 1. to describe the risk factors of atherosclerosis 2 to describe the pathogenesis and pathological processes involved in atherosclerosis 2h Pathology Lectures (2h) 3. to describe the complications and clinicopathological effects of atherosclerosis.
+2011-3/PATH-SBM-1/14 Neoplasia and Carcinogenesis a.
+Introduction to neoplasia and oncogenesis 1. to describe the fact that DNA alteration in a cell can lead to tumours and dysplasia. - (a) 2. to describe in detail the process of carcinogenesis and concepts of dysplastic and premalignant lesions.
+4h Pathology Lectures (3h) + Museum class (1h) 3. to describe in detail the different types of tumours and their pathogenesis and morphology and differences in behaviour.
+(111) b.
 Spread of tumours 4. to describe in detail the modes of spread of malignant tumours and the clinicopathological effects.
-Pathology Lectures + Museum class 2010-3/PATH-SBM-1/15 Applied general pathology 1. to define and explain the pathogenesis of erosions, ulcers, strictures and stenosis, blisters and bullae, fistula, sinus, polyps, adhesions, scars, fungating mass, organomegally, macule, papule, purpura, ecchymosis, naevi & warts and papillomata & application of these in systems Pathology Lecture demonstration 2010-3/PATH-SBM-1/16 Introduction to Haematology 1. recall the cellular components in blood and haemopoiesis 2. outline the common types of non malignant and malignant diseases of blood Pathology Lectures 2010-3/PATH-SBM-1/17 Introduction to Clinical Pathology 1. outline the applications of serological and haematological investigations in patient management Pathology Lecture baranche
+3h Pathology Lectures (2h) + Museum class (1h) 2011-3/PATH-SBM-1/15 Applied general pathology 1. to define and explain the pathogenesis of erosions, ulcers, strictures and stenosis, blisters and bullae, fistula, sinus, polyps, adhesions, scars, fungating mass, organomegally, macule, papule, purpura, ecchymosis, naevi & warts and papillomata & application of these in systems 10h Pathology Lecture demonstration 2011-3/PATH-SBM-1/16 Lectures (6h) Introduction to Haematology 1. recall the cellular components in blood and haemopoiesis 2. outline the common types of non malignant and malignant diseases of blood 6h Pathology 2011-3/PATH-SBM-1/17 Introduction to Clinical Pathology outline the applications of serological and haematological investigations in patient management 1h Pathology Lecture (1h)